Kinship

 Create automated tests and CI

-Improve services health check
+Improve service health checks

 Automate server management